-The Temple-Wilton Community Farm is a year-round CSA with about 130 acres of pasture, hay fields, vegetable fields and woods and we provide 104 households with vegetables, milk, yogurt, cheese, eggs and meat.
+The farm is located in Wilton NH and is a year-round CSA with about 130 acres of pasture, hayfields, vegetable fields, and woods.
+We provide about 100 households with vegetables, milk, yogurt, cheese, eggs, meat and fruit.

-We produce about 4 acres of vegetables and we milk from twelve to sixteen cows, as well as keeping calves and replacement heifers.
+We produce about 3 acres of vegetables and we milk from twelve to sixteen cows, as well as keeping calves and replacement heifers.
 We also keep 200 pasture-raised layer chickens.
-The creamery processes approximately 200 gallons of cow’s milk into yogurt and cheese every week and currently makes 14 different types of cheese, ranging from soft to extra hard.
+The creamery processes cow’s milk into yogurt and cheese, ranging from soft to extra hard.

-Work in the dairy involves milking the cows and moving them to the pastures, as well as many other aspects of the work involved in managing a dairy herd.
+Work in the dairy involves milking the cows, moving them to the pastures, as well as many other aspects of managing a dairy herd.

-You will gain experience and competence in the skills necessary to manage rotational grazing of the animals.
-This will include the use of electric fencing and how to move and handle the animals.
+You will gain experience and competence in the skills necessary to manage rotational grazing, including the use of electric fencing and how to move and handle the animals.

-We milk twice daily, at 6am and 4pm, with all of the other animal chores taking place daily: gathering and washing eggs, feeding the various animals and moving cows, calves, and chickens You will generally be working six days a week, with some exceptions according to the seasonal demands.
+We milk twice daily, at 5 am and 3 pm, with all of the other animal chores taking place daily: gathering and washing eggs, feeding the various animals, and moving cows, calves, and chickens.
+You will generally be working six days a week, with some exceptions according to the seasonal demands.

 The apprenticeship lasts from April until the end of October and some of our apprentices continue through the winter months.

-If you are interested in working with us please contact Anthony Graham at or call at 603-654-5751.
+If you are interested in working in the dairy please contact Silvano Biffis at firstname.lastname@example.org or at 603-313-5281

 Sincere interest in learning how to make and sell cheese

-Gives attention to cleanliness and takes joy in cleaning (70% of cheese making is washing things)
+Gives attention to cleanliness and takes joy in cleaning (70% of cheese making is washing!)

 Always tries to give their best